-Since 2009, Sounders FC players have been selected to the MLS All-Star team 21 times, including DeAndre Yedlin in 2013 – the first rookie to receive the honor since 2005.
+Since 2009, Sounders FC players have been selected to the MLS All-Star team 22 times, including DeAndre Yedlin in 2013 – the first rookie to receive the honor since 2005.
 Henderson has also helped bring some of the world’s top talent to MLS in former U.S. National Team Captain Clint Dempsey, and MLS Newcomers of the Year Fredy Montero (2009) and Mauro Rosales (2011).
-Henderson also brought in one of the league’s premier midfielders in four-time team MVP Osvaldo Alonso, and has continued to develop local talent with the signings of Lamar Neagle and Homegrown Players like Jordan Morris, Aaron Kovar and Victor Mansaray.
+Henderson also brought in one of the league’s premier midfielders in four-time team MVP Osvaldo Alonso, and has continued to develop local talent with the signings of Homegrown Players.

 Henderson joined Seattle after spending the 2007 season as an assistant coach for Kansas City.
 Henderson began his MLS career with Colorado for its inaugural season in 1996, and he would play six full seasons for the Rapids, with five of those squads reaching the playoffs.
-He set club records for career appearances and assists, earning Team MVP honors in 1996, an MLS All-Star appearance in 1997, when he also led the team in scoring and also helped Colorado reach the MLS Cup Final.
+He set club records for career appearances and assists, earning Team MVP honors in 1996, an MLS All-Star appearance in 1997, when he also led the team in scoring and helped Colorado reach the MLS Cup Final.
 Henderson achieved a career-high with 11 goals and again made the All- Star Game to begin his second stint for the Rapids in 2002.
 From 1999-2000 he played in Kansas City, leading the Wizards in scoring in their 2000 MLS Cup-winning run.
 That season, he played in a career-high 38 games, scoring 10 goals and adding nine assists.